Surprising Spots to Check for Skin Cancer

 Where to Check: Below the Belt

-You may not think of skin cancer developing "down there," but it can happen.
+You may not think of skin cancer developing around the genital area, but it can happen.
 Melanomas of the vaginal area account for less than 2 percent of melanomas in women.
 While also rare, men can develop skin cancer on the penis.

 Use a hand mirror, and while you're looking, check out your rear view for skin changes around the buttocks.
 If you see something suspicious, don't waste time feeling embarrassed: See your doctor.